-The rank of an entity may be specified by an integer constant in a rank clause in a type declaration statement.
-For example, real, rank(2) :: a !
-Equivalent to real :: a(:,:)

-declares a to be an array of rank 2.
-The value of the integer constant is required to be nonnegative and not greater that the maximum rank supported by the processor.
+The rank of an assumed-shape or deferred-shape entity may be specified by an integer constant in a rank clause in a type declaration statement.
+For example, declares a to be an assumed-shape array of rank 2.
+The value of the integer constant is required to be non-negative and not greater that the maximum rank supported by the processor.
 The value zero specifies a scalar.
-Otherwise, if it has the allocatable or pointer attribute, it specifies a deferredshape array; otherwise, it specifies an assumed-shape array with all lower bounds equal to one.
+With the allocatable or pointer attribute, it specifies a deferredshape array; otherwise, it specifies an assumed-shape array with all lower bounds equal to one.
+Here are some examples